jamesknelson/sskk-monorepo/docs/styles.md

 external vs internal styles

-external styles are things that can be applied directly to a container without affecting its internals. these include things like:
+external styles are things that can be applied directly to a container without affecting its internals, other how they adjust to size. these include things
+like:

 - position
 - flex-basis